u-eff-gee/nutr/README.md

 * `OUTPUT_FORMAT`: Determine the format of the output.
 Possible choices: `root` (default), `csv`, and `xml`.
 * `PRIMARY_GENERATOR_DIR`: Select directory in `$NUTR_SOURCE_DIR/src/fundamentals/primary_generator` that contains the desired primary generator (default: `general_particle_source`).
 * `SENSITIVE_DETECTOR_DIR`: Select directory in `$NUTR_SOURCE_DIR/src/sensitive_detector` that contains the desired sensitive detector (default: `event`).
+* `USE_HADRON_PHYSICS`: Include hadron physics lists (default: ON).
+Excluding hadron physics can speed up the startup of the simulation.
+This is useful, for example, when you only want to visualize the geometry.
+It might speed up the actual simulation as well, but sometimes hadron interactions cannot be neglected.
 * `WITH_GEANT4_UIVIS`: Build `nutr` with Geant4 UI and Vis drivers (default: ON).

 ## 3. License